RAG vs. GraphRAG: A Systematic Evaluation and Key Insights: Query-Based Summarization

 \subsection{Datasets and Evaluation Metrics}

-We adopt two widely used single-document query-based summarization datasets, SQuALITY~\cite{wang2022squality} and QMSum~\cite{zhong2021qmsum}, and two multi-document query-based summarization datasets, ODSum-story and ODSum-meeting~\cite{zhou2023odsum}, for our evaluation.
+We evaluate RAG and GraphRAG on four widely used query-based summarization datasets: two single-document datasets, SQuALITY~\cite{wang2022squality} and QMSum~\cite{zhong2021qmsum}, and two multi-document datasets, ODSum-story and ODSum-meeting~\cite{zhou2023odsum}.
 Unlike the LLM-generated global queries used in the unreleased datasets of \citet{edge2024local}, most queries in the selected datasets focus on specific roles or events.
-Since these datasets contain one or more ground truth summaries for each query, we use ROUGE-2~\cite{lin2004rouge} and BERTScore~\cite{zhang2019bertscore} as evaluation metrics to measure lexical and semantic similarity between the predicted and ground truth summaries.
+Since these datasets contain one or more human-written ground truth summaries for each query, we leverage ROUGE-2~\cite{lin2004rouge} and BERTScore~\cite{zhang2019bertscore} as evaluation metrics to measure lexical and semantic similarity between the predicted and ground truth summaries.